Cubitect/biome-colors/README.md

 The contribution factor for each block is loosely based on the abundance of the blocks in that biome.
 However, the values are a degree of freedom that I've often adjusted to achive certain results.

-The biome color is then determined by a weighted average (the mean value in the [Oklab](https://bottosson.github.io/posts/oklab/) colorspace) of the sample colors.
+The biome color is then determined by a weighted average of the sample colors (their mean value in the [Oklab](https://bottosson.github.io/posts/oklab/) colorspace).
 Some of the biome variants have a block palette that is too similar to the main biome to use this process, and instead apply a small offset in lightness to the main biome color.

-After the average colors are detemined, the contrast between some of the biomes may be a little low.
+After the average colors are determined, the contrast between some of the biomes may be a little low.
 To improve open this, one can apply optimization passes, which nudge the biome colors so that they become more distinct.
 This movement is constrained to the interpolated colorspace of the sample colors.